scharlau/polar_bears_django/README.md

         'bears',

 Now we can open 'bears/models.py' and start adding the schema for our tables.
 We'll start by adding a model for the bears.
-There is a lot of info in the csv file, but we'll only focus on the basics.
+There is a lot of info in the csv file, but we'll only focus on some basic attributes.
+We label all of the attributes with a lower-case letter so that if (when) we move this to a different database, such as Postgresql, we don't have issues.
 Add the missing lines so that your file looks like this:

         from django.conf import settings
         from django.db import models